mdashlw/ranked-who/README.md

 # RankedWho

-RankedWho is a helper mod for Ranked that shows players' ratings.
+Helper mod for Hypixel that shows everyone's rating in Ranked SkyWars.

-## Warning
+## WARNING

-**Do not expose to anyone you use this mod.**

-If you get reported, you will get punished.
+Do NOT expose to anyone that you use this mod.
+If someone reports you using this mod, you will get you banned from the server.

-#### How to download
+### How to download

 Download the jar file from [**GitHub releases**](https://github.com/mdashlw/ranked-who/releases/latest).